congthang1/jitsi-kubernetes/README.md

 This repo is origin from https://github.com/DushmanthaBandaranayake/jitsi-kubernetes-scalable-service Thanks for this great work but I need to make it a different way.

+There are 4 parts of this deploy, each will be on a kuberenetes.
+Meaning you need 4 kubernetes for 2 regions or 2 kubernetes for only 1 region.
+The autoscale will not work if you put jvb on the same Web Prosody kubernetes.

 0. Search for all place in the code marked as: ``<< update this >> `` and update them!

 1. Deploy main jitsi web server on kubernetes shard 0